CMSSoftGand/Tupel/Tupel/readme.txt

 // Pileup weighting.
 To update the pileup distributions run the script below.
 It will store the data pileup distributions for different min.bias cross section in data/pileupWgts.root python scripts/runPileupEstimation.py --json data/era2016/Data13TeV_SingleMuon_lumis.json --out data/era2016/pileupWgts.root

 // B-tagging.
 To apply corrections to the simulation one needs the expected efficiencies stored somwewhere.
-The script below will project the jet pT spectrum from the TTbar sample before and after applying b-tagging, to compute the expecte efficiencies.
-The result will be stored in data/expTageff.root
+The script below will project the jet pT spectrum from the TTbar sample before and after applying b-tagging, to compute the expecte efficiencies (this is done only for one file but could to done by many files giving the directory path).
+The result will be stored in data/era2016/expTageff.root
->> (incomplete)
+>> python scripts/saveExpectedBtagEff.py -i /store/user/mgul/ntuple.root -o data/era2016/expTageff.root

 // to run the analyzer locally [1] and submit the for the whole sample is [2]:
 [1] ./job.sh